 This chapter guides through open access or open source software resources.
 The first section introduces virtual machines (VMs) and Debian Linux (and spin-offs).

-Fundamentally, Linux-based Operating Systems (OSs) are preferable to significantly facilitate scientific and engineering tasks because of very high stability and performance.
+Linux-based Operating Systems (OSs) significantly facilitate data-related scientific and engineering tasks because of very high stability and performance.
 Still, the existing infrastructures of many institutions does not enable using Linux and this is where virtual machines can help: They enable running another (guest) OS on the host OS through a virtualization framework.

 The difference between Open Access and Open Source